openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/bulk_email.rst

 Messages can include HTML styling, including text formatting and links.

-For more information, see :ref:`Working with Text Components`.
+For more information, see :ref:`Working with Text Components<working with text components>`.

 -----------------------
 Restricted HTML Content